avanishandilya/DiscordProject/README.md

 1. The age group of this server are all around 19 - 21
 2. Most of the group was in college in 2021
 3. A few of the memebers were Discord bots
+4. Most members are based in the United States

 ### Data Collection